["learn"]

 How to Make an Amaretto Sour

-The lovely Amaretto Sour cocktail is a nutty spin-off of the classic Whiskey Sour which incorporates an almond-flavored liqueur that comes to the party with rich notes of vanilla and a subtly bitter finish.
+This is a nutty spin-off of the classic Whiskey Sour.
+Almond-flavoured liqueur comes to the party with rich notes of vanilla and a subtly bitter finish.
 We love serving this as an after-dinner drink with a cheese platter and plenty of dark, red fruit like plums and grapes.

 4. Classic Margarita